pfnet-research/einconv/README.md

 ![image](https://drive.google.com/uc?export=view&id=1A0R5ySqDnHqY9bFPgqcTok4w5AjQlfer)

-Einconv is a flexible CNN module in which the structure is described as [tensor network](https://tensornetwork.org/) --- graphical notation for tensor decomposition.
-Einconv is basically an extension of [numpy.einsum](https://docs.scipy.org/doc/numpy/reference/generated/numpy.einsum.html), as we can consistently compute higher-order convolution and multiplication.
+*Einconv* is a powerful CNN module in which the structure is described in [tensor network](https://tensornetwork.org/) language.
+Einconv is basically an extension of [numpy.einsum](https://docs.scipy.org/doc/numpy/reference/generated/numpy.einsum.html), as we can uniformly compute higher-order convolution and multiplication.
 - Einconv can mimic many existing CNN modules shown in the above picture.
 - You can design your own CNN module by editing a graph structure.
 - Applicable to 3D or more higher-order convolution.